Tedsuzan/absurdularity/index.md

 # Ch 1 Epistemology: How to Boot Up Your Meat Calculator

+Turning on the met calc

+congrats on buying your new device!

+medium post epistemology

+Translate into calc screens

+the more genuine think-therefore I am

+Required to use your device

 # Ch 2 Ethics

 Anti enthusiasm
 from Schop > Ted Suzan

 (How to correctly press the buttons)

+you can't win with enthusiasm

+the will/ selflessness

+Bill the enthusiastic banker story (in notes?)

+Shame

+Don't ignore the battery that powers the machine

 # Ch 3 Absurdism and the Aesthetics of the Absurd